JorensM/notes/projects/Printy Studios/A Coloring Book/Text.md

 The end.

 **Page 19**
+So this was my tale.
+What is yours?

+**Page 20**
 A new day,
 A fresh page,
-It's time to...

-**Page 20**
-...create.
+Tale untold,
+A blank slate.